jgerardos/Watchytchi/README.md

 # Planned features
 There's a lot I would love to do with this project, although I don't know if all of it is feasible:
- - Persistent save data between power cycles
+ - ✅ ~~Persistent save data between flashes and power cycles~~ Implemented!
  - Optimization to increase battery life
+ - Partial-redraw implementation on pressing the cursor advance button to greatly increase menu navigation speed
+ - A low battery indicator
  - Support for multiple creature species and "evolutions," similar to a traditional tamagotchi
  - Consequences for poor care and neglect (perhaps lowering lifespan, affecting evolution, and death in extreme cases)
  - The ability to read a book to your creature, and/or perform an enriching activity, which would increase a happiness meter
- - Poop and poop cleanup functions
+ - ✅ ~~Poop and poop cleanup functions~~ Implemented!
  - Making the pet get sick occasionally, and medicine
  - More idle animations for variety
  - A finite lifespan(?)